County of Marin Health and Human Services

 Marin County Public Health does not recommend that children aged 6 months to 12 months receive an earlier dose of the measles vaccine unless they are traveling to a region with high measles activity.

 The MMR vaccine protects you and your child against three serious viral infections: measles, mumps, and rubella.
 These infections are highly contagious among people who aren’t vaccinated and cause severe health complications.
-Children should get two doses of MMR vaccine, starting with the first dose at 12 to 15 months of age and the second dose at 4 through 6 years of age.
+Children should receive two doses of the MMR vaccine, starting with the first dose at 12 to 15 months of age and the second dose at 4 to 6 years of age.
 Teens and adults should also be up to date on their MMR vaccination.
 Children may also get the MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox).
-This vaccine is only licensed for use in children who are 12 months through 12 years of age.
+This vaccine is only licensed for use in children aged 12 months through 12 years.

 Is MMR a Live Vaccine?

-Measles, Mumps, and Rubella vaccines are not recommended during pregnancy or for anyone with a weakened immunce system.
+Measles, Mumps, and Rubella vaccines are not recommended during pregnancy or for anyone with a weakened immune system.

 The MMR vaccine is a weakened (attenuated) live virus.
 That means after you receive it, the viruses cause a harmless infection with few or no symptoms.
 Then, your body eliminates the viruses.
-Your immune system fights the disease the weakened viruses cause, and your immunity to the viruses develops.
+Your immune system fights the disease caused by weakened viruses, and your immunity to these viruses develops.

 Is the MMR Vaccine Safe?

 The MMR vaccine has some side effects.
 Reactions can include a sore arm, fever, mild rash, swollen glands, and joint pain.
-Rare serious reactions include seizures or low platelet count.
+Rare severe reactions include seizures or a low platelet count.
 Adverse reactions should be reported to the Vaccine Adverse Event Reporting System (VAERS).
-Learn more at the VAERS website.
+You can learn more at the VAERS website.

 Why Haven't Vaccines Eliminated Measles?

-In 1974, the World Health Organization (WHO) started a global immunization program to reduce illnesses and deaths from vaccine-preventable diseases.
+In 1974, the World Health Organization (WHO) initiated a global immunization program aimed at reducing illnesses and deaths from vaccine-preventable diseases.
 Efforts to eliminate measles in the Americas began in 1991 by giving an extra dose of the vaccine to those aged 9-15.
 In 1998, a false study claimed a link between the MMR vaccine and autism, causing a significant drop in vaccination rates.
-By 2012, Marin County's kindergarten vaccination rates were at their lowest, 77.9 percent, giving the county a nationwide anti-vaccine reputation.
+By 2012, Marin County's kindergarten vaccination rate had dropped to its lowest point, 77.9 percent, earning the county a nationwide reputation for being anti-vaccine.
 Because measles spreads quickly, maintaining at least 95% immunity is crucial to preventing outbreaks.

 Can Vitamin A Prevent Measles?

 No. Vitamin A cannot prevent measles, but it can help reduce the severity of the disease.
 Measles does not have a specific antiviral treatment, but supportive care, including vitamin A administration under the direction of a healthcare provider, may be appropriate.
-Vitamin A has been shown to reduce complications and the risk of death in severe measles cases in children in developing countries where vitamin deficiencies are common due to lack of adequate nutrition.
+Vitamin A has been shown to reduce complications and the risk of death in severe measles cases in children in developing countries, where vitamin deficiencies are common due to inadequate nutrition.
 However, it is not a substitute for vaccination, which remains the most effective way to prevent measles.

 Healthcare Provider Information